fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 		</div>

 		<div class="tab-pane">
+		<h4 class="block md:hidden mt-0">You are using FPDocs payment providers directly</h4>
 			<p>
 				After you have collected the money from your investor, confirm the purchase order by calling the